Multislice: Practical considerations

-The basic premise is to calculate diffraction from each layer of atoms using Fast Fourier Transforms (FFT) and multiplying each by a phase grating term.
-The wave is then multiplied by a propagator, inverse Fourier Transformed, multiplied by a phase grating term yet again, and the process is repeated.
+The basic premise is to calculate diffraction from each layer of atoms using fast Fourier transforms (FFT) and multiplying each by a phase grating term.
+The wave is then multiplied by a propagator, inverse Fourier transformed, multiplied by a phase grating term yet again, and the process is repeated.
 The use of FFTs allows a significant computational advantage over the Bloch Wave method in particular, since the FFT algorithm involves $N \log N$ steps compared to the diagonalization problem of the Bloch wave solution which scales as $N^2$ where $N$ is the number of atoms in the system.
 (See Table 1 for comparison of computational time).

 The most important step in performing a multislice calculation is setting up the unit cell and determining an appropriate slice thickness.
 In general, the unit cell used for simulating images will be different from the unit cell that defines the crystal structure of a particular material.
-The primary reason for this due to aliasing effects which occur due wraparound errors in FFT calculations.
-The requirement to add additional “padding” to the unit cell has earned the nomenclature “super cell” and the requirement to add these additional pixels to the basic unit cell comes at a computational price.
+The primary reason for this due to aliasing effects which occur due to wraparound errors in FFT calculations.
+The requirement is to add additional “padding” to the unit cell has earned the nomenclature “super cell” and the requirement to add these additional pixels to the basic unit cell comes at a computational price.

 To illustrate the effect of choosing a slice thickness that is too thin, consider a simple example.
 The Fresnel propagator describes the propagation of electron waves in the z direction (the direction of the incident beam) in a solid: